Finalists revealed for the Loyalty Magazine Awards 2020 - Loyalty Magazine

 - Scratch-to-win game keeps members coming back – Primera / m-wise

-- Passport to Free Flights – Intermiles
+- Passport to Free Flights – InterMiles

 - Epic Star Wars loyalty programme connects generations of fans – Kaufland / BrandLoyalty